 ingredients for dairy free cream of mushroom soup

-Broth substitutions: if you can’t get mushroom broth, you can also substitute it for any other type of broth such as bone broth, chicken broth, vegetable broth etc.
+Broth substitutions: If you can’t get mushroom broth, you can also substitute it for any other type of broth such as bone broth, chicken stock, vegetable broth, etc.

-Canned coconut milk substitutions: You can use any dairy free milk or cream instead of full fat coconut milk, however I have found canned coconut milk to be the thickest and creamiest dairy free milk.
+Canned coconut milk (coconut cream) substitutions: You can use cashew cream instead of full fat coconut milk, however I have found canned coconut milk to be the thickest and creamiest dairy free milk.
+You can also use oat milk, soy milk, almond milk, cashew milk or any other non-dairy milk (just make sure it’s unsweetened and avoid the vanilla flavoring).

-Add pepper to this recipe: this recipe does not call for pepper (mostly because I am not eating much of it myself right now) however it would likely taste delicious.
+Add flavor: This recipe does not call for black pepper (mostly because I am not eating much of it myself right now) however it would likely taste delicious.
 So if you are all about the pepper, add away!
+You can also add lemon juice, bay leaf, garlic powder, or even a little gluten free soy sauce (or coconut aminos) to give it a bit more zing.

 Add white wine: I have seen a lot of other cream of mushroom soup recipes that call for white wine.
 I did not add it to mine, but if you’d like to, swap out a small portion of the total amount of broth this recipe calls for.
-For example, if you add ½ cup of white wine, then you would require 3 ½ cups of mushroom broth.
+For example, if you add Β½ cup of white wine, then you would require 3 Β½ cups of mushroom broth.
+White wine vinegar would also work if you’ve got it in your cupboard already, but use much less of it than actual wine.
+Skip the trip to the grocery store if you can.

 Bowl of cream of mushroom soup ready to serve